Opinion fluctuations and disagreement in social networks: Homogeneous influence in highly fluid social networks

-This theorem implies that in large-scale highly fluid social networks, as the population size $n$ grows large, the stationary expected beliefs and variances of the regular agents concentrate around fixed values corresponding to the expected weighted-mean belief $\E[Z]$, and, respectively, its variance $\sigma^2_Z$ (see Fig.s \ref{fig:ER} and \ref{fig:PA}).
+This theorem implies that in large-scale highly fluid social networks, as the population size $n$ grows large, the stationary expected beliefs and variances of the regular agents concentrate around fixed values corresponding to the expected weighted-mean belief $\E[Z]$, and, respectively, its variance $\sigma^2_Z$ (see Figures \ref{fig:ER} and \ref{fig:PA}).
 We refer to this phenomenon as \emph{homogeneous influence} of the stubborn agents on the rest of the society---meaning that their influence on most of the agents in the society is approximately the same.
-Indeed, it amounts to homogeneous (at least in their first two moments) marginals of the agents' stationary beliefs.
-This shows that in highly fluid social networks, most of the regular agents feel the presence of the stubborn agents in approximately the same way.
+Indeed, it amounts to homogeneous first and second moment of the agents' stationary beliefs.
+This shows that in highly fluid social networks, most of the regular agents are affected by the stubborn agents in approximately the same way.

-Intuitively, if the set $\mc S$ and the mixing time $\tau$ are both small, then the influence of the stubborn agents will be felt by most of the regular agents much later then the time it takes them to influence each other.
-Hence, their beliefs' empirical averages and variances will converge to values very close to each other.
+Observe that, provided that $n\pi_*$ remains bounded from below by a positive constant, as we will prove to be the case in all the considered examples, a social network is highly fluid when the stationary measure $\pi(\mc S)$ of the stubborn agents set vanishes fast enough to compensate for the possible growth of the mixing time $\tau$, as the network size $n$ grows large.
+Hence, intuitively, Theorem \ref{theoopinionconc} states that, if the set $\mc S$ and the mixing time $\tau$ are both small enough, then the influence of the stubborn agents will be felt by most of the regular agents much later then the time it takes them to influence each other, so that their beliefs' empirical averages and variances will converge to values very close to each other.
 Theorem \ref{theoopinionconc} is proved in Section \ref{secttheoopinionconcproof}.
-Its proof relies on the characterization of the expected stationary beliefs and variances in terms of the hitting probabilities of the random walk $V(t)$.
-The definition of highly fluid network implies that the (expected) time it takes $V(t)$ to hit $\mc S$, when started from most of the nodes of $\mc G$, is much larger than the mixing time $\tau$.
-Hence, before hitting $\mc S$, $V(t)$ looses memory of where it started from, and approaches $\mc S$ almost as if started from the stationary distribution $\pi$.
+Its proof relies on the characterization of the expected stationary beliefs and variances in terms of the hitting probabilities $\gamma^v_s$.
+The definition of highly fluid network implies that the (expected) time it takes a Markov chain to hit the set $\mc S$, when started from most of the nodes, is much larger than the mixing time $\tau$.
+Hence, before hitting $\mc S$, the chain looses memory of where it started from, and approaches $\mc S$ almost as if started from the stationary distribution $\pi$.